Oakcliff

-Oakcliff is a historic home located on Church Hill Road in Crescent, Saratoga County, New York.
-It was built about 1840 and is two-story, three-bay timber framed, side hall residence in a formally balanced Greek Revival style.
+Oakcliff is a historic home located on Church Hill Road in Crescent, New York, in Saratoga County.
+It was built about 1840 and is a two-story, three-bay, timber framed, side hall residence in a formally balanced Greek Revival style.
 Renovations occurred in the late 1860s and late 1890s.
-It has a two-story side wing.
-It features two-story porticos with four Tuscan order columns on each with full entablature and a molded triangular pediment.
+It has a two-story side wing and features two-story porticos with four Tuscan order columns on each with full entablature and a molded triangular pediment.
 Also on the property are a contributing frame carriage barn and stone wall.

 It was added to the National Register of Historic Places in 1998.